Black Sun Press: Visit to United States

 In December 1929, the Crosbys returned to the United States for a visit and the Harvard-Yale football game.
 Harry and Josephine went to Detroit and checked into the expensive ($12 a day) Book-Cadillac Hotel as Mr. and Mrs. Harry Crane.
-For four days they took meals in their room, smoked opium, and made love.
+For four days they took meals in their room, smoked opium, and had sex.
 On December 7 the lovers returned to New York.
 That evening Crosby's friend Hart Crane threw a party to celebrate his completion after seven years of his poem, The Bridge, which was to be published by the Black Sun Press, and to bid Harry and Caresse bon voyage, since they were due to sail back to France the next week.
 The party went on until nearly dawn, and Harry and Caresse made plans to see Crane again on December 10 to see the play Berkeley Square before they left for Europe.

 On December 9, Josephine, who instead of returning to Boston had stayed with one of her bridesmaids in New York, sent a 36-line poem to Harry Crosby, who was staying with Caresse at the Savoy-Plaza Hotel.
 The last line of the poem read: